folke/lazy.nvim/README.md

 can be hovered with `<K>` to open links, help files, readmes, git commits and git issues.

+Lazy can automatically check for updates in the background.
+This feature can be enabled with `config.checker.enabled = true`.

-Any operation can alternatively be started with a sub command or API function:
+Any operation can be started from the UI, with a sub command or an API function:

 <!-- commands:start -->